yinonsh/logline/README.md

 # Logline

-Logline is a simple yet powerful framework that solves a very common problem - reproducing use cases that require fine control of an application execution flow.
-Such use cases include:
+Logline is a simple yet powerful framework that solves a very common problem - reproduction of use cases that require fine control of an application execution flow, for example:

-* A hanging thread that should be identified by a watchdog
-* Sync between multiple threads to simulate a deadlock or count-down latches
+* A deadlock between multiple threads
+* A hanging thread
-* A high latency when accessing DB or other remote service
+* Increased latency when accessing DB or other remote service
-* A crash in a specific point of the execution flow, to test a recovery or an upgrade from that specific point
+* A crash in a specific point of the execution flow
 * Throwing of a rare exception

+Logline is mostly used to develop automation tests, or as a tool for operations to analyze or reproduce incidents.

 In the general form, Logline enables the running of any piece of code (action), at a specific point in the flow (filter), without modifying the actual execution flow.